 You can order referenced tables, but it only affects the ordering of the

-parent table if you use !inner
+parent table if you use !inner in the query.

 The column to order by

-options: { Named parameters
+Optional options: { Named parameters

-, the result will be in ascending order
+Optional ascending?: booleanIf true, the result will be in ascending order

-s appear last.
+nulls appear last.

-referencedSet this to order a referenced table by its columns
+Optional referencedSet this to order a referenced table by its columns

-Order the query result by column
+Order the query result by column.

 You can call this method multiple times to order by multiple columns.